AY2223S2-CS2103T-T09-2/WhereGotTimeUserGuide/docs/UserGuide.md

 **Q**: If Where Got Time crashes, is my data saved?<br>
 **A**: Yes, Where Got Time will automatically save your data to files after each command.
 Therefore, data will be saved no matter how you exit the program, even if it crashes!

+**Q**: Why can't I add events? <br>
+**A**: WhereGotTime doesn't allow you to add events if they have conflicts in time with another event either in the isolated event list or the recurring event list.
+You'll have to delete the clashing events if you want to add your new event!

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary